freedomofpress/securedrop-docs/docs/servers.rst

 Ubuntu's default SSH configuration authenticates users with their passphrases; however, public key authentication is more secure, and once it's set up it is also easier to use.
-In this section, we will create a new SSH key for authenticating to both servers.
+In this section, you will create a new SSH key for authenticating to both servers.
 Since the *Admin Workstation* was set up with `SSH Client Persistence`_, this key will be saved on the *Admin Workstation* and can be used in the future to authenticate to